BrunoZell/ask.network/lightpaper.md

 Which translates into scanning the corpus of _proposals_ for actions that increase the probability of _wants_ being satisfied according to future observations.

-After desired actions have been identified, users commit to them by signing its actions and publishing it as _commitments_.
+After desired actions have been identified, users commit to them by signing and publishing according _commitments_.
 A commitment is an official statement of executing a specified act when the attached condition was satisfied by the latest observations.

-Then the subjects go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
-Subjects may purposefuly record evidence to later prove they caused certain economic activity.
+Then the agents go ahead and actually do it accordingly, or they won't, depending in their final decision in the moment of the act.
+Agents may purposefuly record evidence to later prove they caused or haven't caused certain economic activity.

 Wants are evaluated continuously on all observations as a measure for economic health.
 Fulfilled wants are indicators of realized value, possibly from successful coordination.
 Unfulfilled critical wants are indicators of unsuccessful coordination taking place.